Ironraptor3/mkdocs_template/README.md

 ## Showing the Live Wiki

-To show the live wiki, which updates in real time as you save edits to pages, do the following:
+To show the live wiki, which updates in real time as you save edits to pages, do the following (`This means type into Command Prompt`):

 - Open up your Command Prompt and **navigate to the wiki folder**.
 This may be hard to do for new Command Line users.
-Think of it as the text equivalent for navigating folders in your computer.
-Type the following in Command Prompt:
+Think of it as the text equivalent for navigating folders in your computer.:

   - See a list of folders  + files where you currently are `dir`

   - Go to folder X `cd X` (cd means change dir)

     - You probably need to type `cd Documents\GitHub\your_repo_name`

   - Go back one `cd ..`